x40-Community/X40_PRO-Firmware/README.md

 ## Help
 **Neither the X40 community nor Weedo provide help with the source code.
 If you want to use the source code, you should already know what you're doing!**

+## Source code
+**If you want to publish a modified source code based on the X40 PRO data, please use a different name for the project so that nobody gets confused.**

 ## Summary
 This is the repository that contains the community version firmware for the WEEDO X40 PRO 3D Printer.
 The X40 PRO firmware is a further development of the community firmware provided by Weedo.
 Besides bug fixes there are also the following features:
 - 25 Points bed leveling